 Learn how to make a pillowcase for your bed with any fabric!
 It’s actually very easy.
 Great beginner project.

-But you can use any fabric you love to make standard size pillowcases like these – linen, cotton, jersey, etc, etc. Sky is the limit.
+You can use any fabric you love to make standard size pillowcases like these – linen, cotton, jersey, etc, etc. Sky is the limit.
 So you can switch them out whenever the mood strikes.

 Side note…this project is a great beginner sewing DIY and takes about 15 minutes from start to finish – not bad right?!
 Click through for the sewing tutorial for standard pillowcases.